fommil/fpmortals/manuscript/wip.md

   scala> 'm' |-> 'u'
   res: List[Char] = List(m, n, o, p, q, r, s, t, u)
 ~~~~~~~~

+We'll discuss `EphemeralStream` in the next chapter, for now you just
+need to know that it is a potentially infinite data structure that
+avoids memory retention problems in the stdlib `Stream`.

 Similarly to `Object.equals`, the concept of a `.toString` on every
 `class` does not make sense in Java.
 We would like to enforce